Lucyjpjones/lj-fscr/testing.md

 To ensure my site was working correctly I carried out some manual function testing;

-**Navigation**
-  - I checked the site dropdown menu was working correctly by starting on the home-page and navigating around the site from and to every screen the user would be faced with.
-  - I checked the logo homepage navigation was working by clicking on the brand image from every page.
+#### General

+- I hovered over my `button elements` to ensure the font styling changed as expected.

+- I hovered over the `icon elements` to ensure the opacity filter was working as expected.

+- I hovered over my button and link elements to check the `cursor pointer` was showing as expected.

-  - **404 Error page**: I decided to create a custom 404.html page for my user so if they are directed to a non-existent domain, they are presented with an appealing page and an easy navigation button back to the homepage.
+- I created a custom `404 page` for my user so if they are directed to a non-existent domain, they are presented with an appealing page and an easy navigation button back to the homepage.

     <img src="media/404-page.png">

-**Authorisation**
+#### Navigation bar

+  - I tested the links on the site `dropdown menu` by clicking on each one and checking I was directed to the right page template.
+  - I clicked on the `brand logo` from every page to confirm it correctly navigated back to the homepage.
+  - I individually tested every icon on the navbar to check they were working as expected;
+    - `Search icon:`
+        - I checked that the search bar was showing the correct format based on the device size by testing on both mobile and larger devices.
+        - I entered keywords into the search bar and clicked enter/search icon to ensure I was correctly directed to the search page template with logical results.

+    - `Profile icon:`
+        - When not logged in I made sure that the profile icon displayed the options 'register' and 'login'.
+        - When logged in I made sure that the profile icon displayed the options 'My profile' and 'logout'.
+        - When logged in as admin I made sure that I had the added options of 'product management' and 'programme management' available to me.
+        - All links displayed on the profile dropdown menu were clicked to ensure they lead to the correct page.
+    - `Bag icon:`
+        - I checked the bag icon link was working correctly by clicking on the icon and making sure I was directed to the bag template.
+        - Before adding anything to the bag I checked that the page displayed the correct html for an empty bag.
+        - I added products/programmes to the bag and then directed to the bag page to check the template displayed the items I had added.

+#### Sort and Filter

+- To check the `sort functionality` was working I selected each option from the dropdown to make sure the items were displayed in the expected order.
+The was tested on the products, programmes and blog page.
+- To check the `filter functionality` was working I selected each option to make sure only items that matched the chosen critera were displayed.
+The was tested on the products, programmes and blog page.

+#### Authorisation

-  - To check the login functionality was working I first clicked on the profile icon and clicked 'login' to ensure I was directed to the correct page.
-When presented with the modal I conducted various checks;
+  - To check the `login functionality` was working I first clicked on the profile icon and clicked 'login' to ensure I was directed to the correct page.
+When presented with the login template I conducted various checks;
     - I filled out the login form with an already registered username and password then clicked 'Login'.
     - I filled out the login form with a new username and password then clicked 'Login'.
+    - I tested the social account logins by clicking on each specific link to confirm I was directed to the correct external platform for authorisation.

-- To check the Register functionality was working I first clicked on the profile icon and clicked 'register' to ensure I was directed to the correct page.
+- To check the `Register functionality` was working I first clicked on the profile icon and clicked 'Register' to ensure I was directed to the correct page.
+When presented with the register template I conducted various checks;
   - I filled out the registration form with a new username and password then clicked 'Register'.
   - I filled out the login form with an already registered username and password then clicked 'Register'.

-<u>Site user/member</u>
+#### Home
-  - Once I was logged in, the options available under the profile icon changed to 'my profile' and 'log out'.
-I was also able to access the blog and forum page.
+- I tested the `callout carousel` by making sure it automatically cycled through a series of callout messages.
+I also tested the links featured to ensure I was directed to the expected page.

-<u>Site Owner</u>
-- Once I was logged in, the options available under the profile icon changed to 'my profile', log out', 'product management' and 'programme management'.
-I was also able to access the blog and forum page.

-**Form validation**

-**Home**

-<u>Contact form JS functionality</u>
+- I clicked on the `product and programme card links` to ensure I was directed the correct pages.
+- I clicked on the `latest blog` 'read more' buttons to ensure I was directed to the correct post detail template.
+- I tested the `testimonial carousel` by making sure it automatically cycled through a series of testimonials.

-- I checked the contact form was working correctly by filling out the form and clicking submit.
-I received a browser 'SUCCESS' response, the form cleared and I recieved an email, so I knew the functionality was working.
+- I checked the `contact form` was working correctly by filling out the form and clicking submit.
+As expected I received a browser 'SUCCESS' response, the form cleared and I recieved an email, so I knew the functionality was working.

-**Meet the Coaches**

-<u>Tab functionality</u>

-- I checked that the opacity class was working correctly but clicking on a profile image and ensuring the active one was clear and the other one had an opaque effect.
+- On the Meet the Coaches page, I checked the opacity filter was working correctly by clicking on the `profile image tabs` and ensuring the opaque effect was only adopted on the inactive tab.

-**Products**

-<u>View product functionality</u>
+#### Products

-- I clicked on each product card to make sure it displayed the correct information to me when navigated to the view product HTML template, and it did.
+- I clicked on each product card to make sure I was directed to the product detail page displaying the correct information.

-<u>Add product functionality</u>
+- I tested the `quantity selector` was working correctly by clicking the increment and decrement, and checking the values updated as expected.
+- I tested the `size selector` was working correctly by selecting a value from the dropdown and checking the field updated correctly.
+- I checked that products were adding to the bag correctly by clicking 'add to bag', and navigating to the bag to check it match what i'd added.

+<ins>Admin</ins>

-I logged in as admin user to check that the product management option was displayed in the profile menu, and it was.
+- I logged in as admin user to check that the product management option was displayed in the profile menu, and it was.
 I then filled out the form and submitted and checked that the product was added to the products page.

-<u>Edit product functionality</u>

-When logged in as admin user I checked that the edit button was visible for all products on the programmes page, as well as on each individual view page.
+- When logged in as admin user I checked that the edit button was visible for all products on the programmes page, as well as on each individual view page.
 I then tested the functionality but clicking on the button and checking that i was directed to the edit page with all fields pre-filled with current information.
 I then made an amendment and clicked 'save changes' and checke that the information had been updated.

-<u>Delete product functionality</u>

-I checked the delete function buttons were all visible when logged in as admin and that when clicked the product was removed from the site.
+- I checked the delete function buttons were all visible when logged in as admin and that when clicked the product was removed from the site.

-**Programmes**

-<u>View prgramme functionality</u>
+#### Programmes

-- I clicked on each programme card to make sure it displayed the correct information to me when navigated to the view programme HTML template, and it did.
+- I clicked on each programme card to make sure I was directed to the programme detail page displaying the correct information.

-<u>Add programme functionality</u>
+- I tested the `quantity selector` was working correctly by clicking the increment and decrement, and checking the values updated as expected.
+- I checked that programmes were adding to the bag correctly by clicking 'add to bag', and navigating to the bag to check it match what i'd added.

+<ins>Admin</ins>

-I logged in as admin user to check that the programme management option was displayed in the profile menu, and it was.
+- I logged in as admin user to check that the programme management option was displayed in the profile menu, and it was.
 I then filled out the form and submitted and checked that the programme was added to the programmes page.

-<u>Edit programme functionality</u>

-When logged in as admin user I checked that the edit button was visible for all programmes on the programmes page, as well as on each individual view page.
+- When logged in as admin user I checked that the edit button was visible for all programmes on the programmes page, as well as on each individual view page.
 I then tested the functionality but clicking on the button and checking that i was directed to the edit page with all fields pre-filled with current information.
 I then made an amendment and clicked 'save changes' and checke that the information had been updated.

-<u>Delete programme functionality</u>

-I checked the delete function buttons were all visible when logged in as admin and that when clicked the programme was removed from the site.
+- I checked the delete function buttons were all visible when logged in as admin and that when clicked the programme was removed from the site.

 **Bag**

+<u>View bag functionality</u>

+- I clicked on the bag icon to check I was corrected to the bag page displaying the correct html for an empty bag.
+I then added items to my bag and reclicked on the icon to check that my products were now visible in the bag template.

+-

 <u>Add to bag functionality</u>

-I checked that my add to bag function was working by selecting a range of products and programmes and adding them to the bag to check there was no errors.
+- I checked that my add to bag function was working by selecting a range of products and programmes and adding them to the bag to check there was no errors.
 Whilst creating this function I did experience difficulty adding from using id's to target products from different apps.
 I rectified this by adding in category to the url so I could differentiate products from programmes.

 <u>View bag functionality</u>